wawjr3d/jquery.autocomplete/README.md

 ####parse
-How to pull the results out of the `data` returned from a request for a url `dataSource`.
+When `dataSource` is a url, the `parse` function tells the autocomplete how to extract the results from the JSON object returned from a request to the url.

 e.g. if the results are nested like: